puzzlepeaches/wlgen/README.md

 * Lists are uniqued and cleaned before output is written to a file
 * Lists can be grouped by language to hone attacks against known platforms

+## Installation

+You need PyYaml
+In my case on Mac OS X install using:
+`pip3 --user install PyYaml`

 ## Usage

 ```